 Retire in the Dominican Republic and the Caribbean lifestyle will be yours.
 The best part is, anyone can do it.
 While the rest of the Caribbean comes with a price tag, the Dominican Republic is still a bargain.
 Of course, there are luxury options if you prefer.
 But, even these are cheap by Caribbean standards.
 Without a doubt, the Dominican Republic is one of the cheapest places in the Caribbean.

-warm every day, all year.
+The Dominican Republic’s weather is one of its biggest selling points.
+The weather is warm every day, all year.
 Appealingly for snowbirds, the weather is at its best between December and April.
 The weather also makes an active lifestyle easy.
 Popular pursuits in the Dominican Republic include most watersports as well as hiking and horse-riding.
 The Dominican Republic is building more golf courses too.

 Low Cost Of Living